abhishek712/myCode/hackerrank/README.md

 My solutions for hackerrank challenge
 ======

-I have solved the most algorithm challenges in hackerrank.com.
+I have solved most of the algorithm challenges in hackerrank.com.

 Due to fairness of the rank, I don't share the solutions in GitHub.